sammi-turner/Dotfiles/README.md

 When configuring via the GUI, don't forget to select "save" under "options" to preserve the changes.

-# .vimrc

-To toggle Nerdtree, press F6.

-To switch the cursor between your text and the directory in Nerdtree, press CTRL-w-w.

-Uses vim-plug and the dracula theme by default.

-Don't forget to use the :PlugInstall command after adding new plug-ins to the config.

-To remove plug-ins, simply delete them from init.vim and run the command :PlugClean.

-# .config/vifm

-A dual pane config with [Uberzug image previews](https://github.com/cirala/vifmimg).

 # .config/ranger

 A single pane config with no image previews.